roihezkiyahu/HITL-demo/blog_post.md

     return {"approved": False, "feedback": ""}
 ```

-The `interrupt()` call from LangGraph pauses execution and sends data to the client.
-The client responds with approval status and optional feedback, which gets returned and stored in state.
+The `interrupt()` call from LangGraph pauses execution and sends data to the client (whether that's a CLI, web UI, or API).
+The client displays the tool calls and waits for human input.
+Once the human responds with approval status and optional feedback, that data gets captured and stored in state.
+This is the gateway: if approved, execution proceeds to the tools node; if rejected, execution goes to the rejection handler.

 ### The Rejection Handler: Closing the Loop

-This is the secret to multi-turn refinement:
+This is where the loop's refinement mechanism lives:

 ```python
 def handle_rejection(state: AgentState):